BATMAN FOREVER

 With seven days left before retirement, Somerset meets newly arrived Mills.
 They are quickly dispatched to a filthy apartment for an ugly murder scene of an odd nature.
 It is a scene labeled as Gluttony by the killer.
 Greed follows shortly thereafter, and Somerset knows none of this random.
 Whoever has orchestrated these two executions is methodical and resourceful, with a point to prove.
 The artistic measure and inspiration are too creative, far from the sloppiness of a standard stabbing or gunshot to the head.
 Somerset already knows five more murders will likely turn up and doesn’t want to get involved.
 He’s seen enough.
 Mills has the cavalier attitude.
 Find the freak, and maybe take him out in a blazing shootout.
 It’s reckless.

 Could Seven be an answer to how cop movies performed at one time and how they act now?
 Seven may be the closest outline of pairing Humphrey Bogart’s Sam Spade with Mel Gibson’s Martin Riggs.
 Sure, the murder scenes are hard to look away from, as deliberately repulsive as they are.
 Even after multiple views of the film, I still get curious with how the killer planned all of this out to the absolute most minute detail.
 However, ninety percent of the dialogue is exchanged only between Freeman and Pitt.
 Paltrow has a couple of scenes that help paint the sad picture of life in this city, but ultimately the film belongs exclusively to the two cop characters.
 Seven has one action scene, but it primarily covers how the two men respond to the nature of what they come upon.
 Mills will crack jokes that maybe his college pals would snicker at.
 Somerset asks the young man to just be quiet while he explores the scene.
-Mills gets grossed out by a bucket of blood.
+Mills gets grossed out by a bucket of vomit.
 Procedurally, Somerset will ask Mills if there was any blood in it.
 Mills will resort to Cliff’s Notes on the Seven Deadly Sins.
 Somerset will spend his evening in the library, digging through the original source.
 Mills will kick down a door without authority.
 Somerset will protest against that action without following the standards of procedure.
 It’s a dichotomy of impatience versus patience.

 The two men actually don’t come to a common platform until the third act of the picture, when the rain has subsided, the sun comes out, and the killer opts to surrender himself.
 Still, the mystery of his purpose remains and there’s an unknown element of what to expect next.
 So, while the partners may agree that there’s more to come, they still respond to the killer, in person, differently.
 Mills can only yell at the deranged suspect and call him names.
 Somerset interviews the gruesome and imaginative architect with questions.